flannelmonke/HoopsForecast_Pro/Project_Outline.md

 ## 8. Model Training
    - Train the selected models on the training dataset
-   - Fine-tune hyperparameters to improve model performance
+   - Fine-tune hyperparameter to improve model performance
    - Validate models using cross-validation techniques

 ## 9. Model Evaluation